zero-mega/pokemonHnS/README.md

 **Pokémon related:**
 * Following Pokémon (Optional, with a second option to enable or not Big Followers like Rayquaza).
-* 40 new Pokémon species, mostly from Gen. IV and 3 from Gen 9 (Annihilape, Dudunsparce, Farigiraf).
+* 40 new Pokémon species, mostly from Gen. IV and 3 from Gen 9 (Annihilape, Dudunsparce, Farigiraf, Ursaluna).
 * 1 new box space since 2.0.
-* Night encounters.
-Certain species will have a higher rate during night and others will only be available during night (only with Modern Spawns).
+* Day/Night encounters.
+Some Pokémon only appear during day or night.
-* All the buffs from later generations are in (optional).
+* (Not in HnS) All the buffs from later generations are in (optional).
-* Extra buffs for other Pokémon are in.
+* (Not in HnS) Extra buffs for other Pokémon are in.
 Includes stats, abilities and/or typings.
 (Ex.
 Arbok is now POISON / DARK and Meganium is now GRASS / FAIRY).
 You can have a look at them in my personal document, on the "3.
 Pokémon changes" tab.
-(It's optional now)
 * All the move buffs AND nerfs from later generations are in, with small changes to make them work in a 3rd gen game (optional).
 * All Egg moves and tutor moves have been improved with data from later generations.
 * New evolution methods.
 * Pokémon inherit 5 IV's from their parents, no item needed.
 * Everstone works on male or female Pokémon and guarantees nature.
 * Gen. VIII Synchronize (optional).
-* Kanto fossils are available in 3 different caves.
 * Shuckle can make berry juice just like in Gen. II!!
 Yay?
 * Nature Mints are available to buy in the Flower Shop after the 4th Gym (optional).
 * Deoxys forms can be changed.